Provident Financial Services Inc. (PFS) Stock offers help to cash-strapped investors

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.20 percent of Provident Financial Services Inc. shares are owned by insiders, and 68.50 percent are held by financial institutions.
-Harding Matthew K., the Director at Provident Financial Services Inc. (PFS) has bought 1,000 shares of firm on Mar 13 at a price of $20.48 against the total amount of $20481.0.
-In another inside trade, LISTA GEORGE, Pres/CEO Prov Protection Plus of Provident Financial Services Inc. (NYSE:PFS) bought 1,500 shares of the firm on Mar 10 for a total worth of $30928.0 at a price of $20.62.
-An inside trade which took place on Feb 13, Director of Provident Financial Services Inc. McNerney Robert sold 2,500 shares of firm against total price of $59682.0 at the cost of $23.87 per share.
+Dunigan James P, the Director at Provident Financial Services Inc. (PFS) has bought 500 shares of firm on May 02 at a price of $15.62 against the total amount of $7810.0.
+In another inside trade, Harding Matthew K., Director of Provident Financial Services Inc. (NYSE:PFS) bought 1,000 shares of the firm on Mar 13 for a total worth of $20481.0 at a price of $20.48.
+An inside trade which took place on Mar 10, Pres/CEO Prov Protection Plus of Provident Financial Services Inc. LISTA GEORGE bought 1,500 shares of firm against total price of $30928.0 at the cost of $20.62 per share.